 What to Do After Getting Hit by a Dump Truck

+The amount of confusion immediately following a dump truck crash can be great.
 If you’ve been injured in a dump truck accident, it’s important to take the necessary steps to preserve your right to seek compensation.
 Here’s what you should do once you’ve seen a doctor for your injuries:

 - Follow your doctor’s instructions – One-way insurance companies try to shift blame or minimize liability after a dump truck accident is to blame the accident victim for not following doctor’s orders.
 Follow your doctor’s orders and keep all follow-up appointments.
 Don’t give the responsible parties any excuse to blame you for your own injuries.
 If you feel like your medical treatment isn’t working, talk to your doctor before making any changes.